Communauté de communes des Vosges côté Sud-Ouest

 The Communauté de communes des Vosges côté Sud-Ouest is an administrative association of rural communes in the Vosges department of eastern France.
 It was created on 1 January 2017 by the merger of the former Communauté de communes des Marches de Lorraine, Communauté de communes du Pays de la Saône Vosgienne, Communauté de communes du Pays de Saône et Madon and the commune Grandrupt-de-Bains.
-It has its administrative offices at Darney.
+Its seat is at Darney and it has its administrative offices at Lamarche.
 Its area is 693.6 km2, and its population was 11,923 in 2019.

 Composition

 The communauté de communes consists of the following 60 communes: